 Hamburger Helper: What’s Happening?

-Hamburger Helper, owned by General Mills, commanded 61% of the dinner mixes market as recently as a decade ago.
+Hamburger Helper, owned by General Mills, commanded 61% of the dinner mixes market at the start of the 2010s.
 As of 2016, however, that number had fallen to 40%, a decline of more than 20%.
-The company even dropped the “Hamburger” from some of its product to reflect the declining popularity of beef.
-General Mills doesn’t see robust growth prospects for this product going forward but hopes that value-oriented shoppers will continue to buy it.
+The company even dropped the “Hamburger” from some of its products to reflect the declining popularity of beef.
+But processed foods in general continue to fall out of fashion and General Mills doesn’t see robust growth prospects for this product going forward, but hopes that value-oriented shoppers will continue to buy it.

 Chef Ettore “Hector” Boiardi came to America in 1914, and he started a business selling takeout meal kits — consisting of his popular take on spaghetti — that would lead to him launching the Chef Boiardi Food Company in 1928.
 Marketing wizards changed the spelling of his last name to make it phonetic, and it quickly became a standard canned food in America’s pantries.

 Sales are down for Chef Boyardee products, and the company closed its Milton, Pennsylvania, plant.
 Chef Boyardee’s share of shelf-stable, ready-meal sales declined 8% in the 2010s.
 In honor of the product’s 90th anniversary, and to reignite interest in the brand, Chef Boyardee recently arranged a collaboration between Donny Osmond and rapper Lil Yachty to update its classic jingle.
 The brand also created throwback recipe cans for Beef Ravioli, Lasagna and Beefaroni that include a simplified ingredient list reminiscent of days past.